 - 1. Achieve a passing score on the Texas Success Initiative Assessment 2.0. - 2.
-Cumulative high school GPA if 3.0 or above AND fourth year (senior level) math or English course on the student's high school transcript with a "B" or above. - 3.
+Cumulative high school GPA of 3.0 or above, four years of high school English or math, AND fourth year (senior level) math or English course on the student's high school transcript with a "B" or above. - 3.
 Complete the designated co-requisite courses as determined by the appropriate Success Coach.